fuyimin96/fuyimin96.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 😁 About me
-I am currently a final-year PhD student in the School of Automation at Northwestern Polytechnical University (NWPU), under the supervision of Prof. Zhunga Liu.
+I am currently a final-year PhD student in the School of Automation at Northwestern Polytechnical University (NWPU), under the supervision of **Prof. Zhunga Liu**.
 My research interests focus on open-environment deep learning and its applications in remote sensing, including open set recognition, incremental learning, and adversarial learning.

 # 🔥 News